 Iron Contamination

-This type of contamination often affects stainless steels.
+This type of contamination often affects stainless steel.
 Whenever stainless steel comes in contact with iron particles and any medium that conducts electricity, it leads to the creation of a galvanic corrosion mechanism.
 What is the outcome of this?
 Progressive deterioration of stainless steel’s passive layer.
 Additionally, it increases the risk of pitting.
-Often, the use of inappropriate equipment or equipment used on carbon steel and that hasn’t been cleaned is what causes these iron particles.
+Often, the use of inappropriate equipment or equipment used on carbon steel that hasn’t been cleaned is what causes these iron particles.
 Another possible cause of these particles is grinding operations performed on carbon steel in the presence of parts made of stainless steel.

 To prevent iron contamination, you must use cutting tools and clamping jaws that are compatible with machining operations of stainless steel; Also, make sure that the tools and jaws have not been used on carbon steel before you start welding.